Continually Updated Clinical Reference

 Treatment

-Carbamazepine may be the drug of choice, although almost all of the classic anticonvulsants (eg, phenobarbital, valproate, benzodiazepines) are effective.
+Carbamazepine or oxcarbazepine may be the drug of choice, although almost all of the classic anticonvulsants (eg, phenobarbital, valproate, benzodiazepines) are effective.

 Prognosis

-Prognosis is usually good but is more favorable with Panayiotopoulos syndrome, which is considered as a remarkably benign condition despite high incidence of autonomic status epilepticus.
-Seizure frequency as noted above is very low.
-Seizure remission usually occurs within 1-2 years of seizure onset and occasionally up to 8 years as reported in a 2000 series by Caraballo.
-Some patients may develop other seizure types, mostly age-related seizures such as benign rolandic seizures.
-In the late-onset childhood epilepsy with occipital spikes (Gastaut type), remission can occur in 50-60%, often within 2-5 years of onset.
+Prognosis is generally good but is more favorable with Panayiotopoulos syndrome, which is considered as a remarkably benign condition despite high incidence of autonomic status epilepticus.
+Seizure frequency, as noted above, is very low.
+Seizure remission usually occurs within 1–2 years of seizure onset and occasionally up to 8 years, as reported in a series by Caraballo.
+[37] Some patients may develop other seizure types, mostly age-related seizures, such as benign rolandic seizures.
+In the late-onset childhood epilepsy with occipital spikes (Gastaut type), remission can occur in 50–60% of cases, often within 2–5 years of onset.

 In 1995, Della Bernardina et al described a group of 26 children with complex partial seizures in whom affective symptoms (predominantly fear) were the major clinical features.
 The children were aged 7-17 years.